g00glen00b/dimitri.codes/content/posts/2014-04-03-introduction-angularjs-filter-factory/index.md

 featuredImage: "../../images/logos/angularjs.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["AngularJS", "JavaScript"]
+excerpt: "In this second part of the tutorials series about introducing AngularJS I'm going to talk about filters and factories."
 ---

 In this second part of the tutorials series about introducing AngularJS I'm going to talk about filters and factories.
 In the [first part](http://wordpress.g00glen00b.be/introduction-angularjs-controller/ "An introduction to AngularJS: Writing your first controller") we made our first AngularJS application and wrote a small controller.
 What we learned in that tutorial is that AngularJS biggest trump is that it has **two way data binding**, which means that the data is bound in two ways: